fbpx

 Here are two lovely blue delphiniums (Delphinium elatum) plants from the Million Dollar series:

 Million Dollar series blue delphinium types are offered by Proven Winners and can be ordered online or through local garden centers.
-I’ve also seen Million Dollar series delphiniums sold at big box garden centers like Home Depot in generic packaging.
+I’ve also seen Million Dollar series delphiniums sold in generic packaging at big box garden centers like Home Depot.

 3. Pacific giant delphiniums (blue varieties)